Real-life stories of how access to rehabilitation and recovery can shape the course of people’s lives

 But discharge did not mark the end of the journey.
 Paralysed and blind, Lizzie now had an agonising seven-month wait for NHS community rehabilitation.

 Lizzie had to pay privately for rehabilitation to help her learn to walk again, and to treat the many other health issues caused by her stroke.

-The lack of readily available, specialist community rehabilitation contributed to the breakdown of her marriage and enforced retirement from her job, leaving her with continued pain, depression, and desperation.
+The lack of available community rehabilitation contributed to the breakdown of her marriage.
+Lizzie’s condition left her with no choice but to retire from her job, leaving her with continued pain, depression and desperation.

 Annette has bronchiectasis, a lung condition that causes a persistent cough and excess phlegm.
 A permanent condition, it gets worse over time.
 She also has chronic obstructive pulmonary disease and clinical depression.

 Pulmonary rehabilitation (PR) has had a significant impact on her quality of life.
 Similarly, community wellbeing sessions have helped Annette understand her depression and manage it.

 It was the best thing that I have done.
 It helped me to understand my condition, how to improve it and, most importantly, how to manage it.